shahzam/DialogTriggerJS/README.md

    trigger: 'timeout'
    Call 'callback' after a certain number of milliseconds have elapsed (set 'timeout' to the desired milliseconds)

-Examples:
+### Examples:
 	function testPopup() {
 		alert('Hello there!');
 	}

 	// A trigger based on a timeout of 5 seconds var dtTimeout = new DialogTrigger(testPopup, { trigger: 'timeout', timeout: 5000 });

 	// A trigger based on the user scrolling down to a target element on the page named '#all' var dtElement = new DialogTrigger(testPopup, { trigger: 'target', target: '#all' });

 	// A trigger based on the user scrolling down at least 50% of the page var dtScrollDown = new DialogTrigger(testPopup, { trigger: 'scrollDown', percentDown: 50 });

 	// A trigger based on "exit intent" when the cursor is detected to go above the top of the browser window (useful in desktop scenarios) var dtExit = new DialogTrigger(testPopup, { trigger: 'exit_intent' });

 	// Triggers can also be chained for a sequence of behaviors (such as scroll down by 50%, then up by 10%): var dtPercentDown = new DialogTrigger(function() {
 		var dtPercentUp = new DialogTrigger(testPopup, { trigger: 'scrollUp', percentUp: 10 });
 	}, { trigger: 'scrollDown', percentDown: 50 });

+### License
+The MIT License (MIT)